nataliagolunova/rsschool-cv/cv.md

 * 2 programs for testing devices.

 Since 2021, I started to study frontend (html, css, javascript).
 I study an online course on creating a landing site.
 I was learning HTML5, CSS, Bootstrap, JavaScript, JQuery.
-My website from the course: [Site](https://nataliagolunova.github.io/Lending/index.html)
+[My website from the course.](https://nataliagolunova.github.io/Lending/index.html)

 ## Immediate goals: raise my level of programming in the frontend, switch to remote work and increase your income.